 High-energy lasers (HELs) and railguns are being developed by multiple parts of the Department of Defense (DOD), not just the Navy.
 HELs, railguns, and GLGP have potential application to military aircraft and ground forces equipment, not just surface ships.
-And SNLWS, EMRG, and GLGP could be used for performing missions other than defense against missiles, UAVs, and surface craft.
+And SSLs, EMRG, and GLGP could be used for performing missions other than defense against missiles, UAVs, and surface craft.
 In particular for the Navy and Marine Corps, EMRG could provide the Navy with a new naval surface fire support (NSFS) weapon for attacking land targets in support of Marines or other friendly ground forces ashore.
-(NSFS, in fact, was the originally envisaged mission for EMRG.)
-This report focuses on Navy efforts to develop SNLWS, EMRG, and GLGP for potential use in defending Navy surface ships against missiles and UAVs.
-It supersedes an earlier CRS report that provided an introduction to potential Navy shipboard lasers.
+This report focuses on Navy efforts to develop SSLs, EMRG, and GLGP for potential use in defending Navy surface ships against missiles and UAVs.